github/docs/content/code-security/getting-started/github-security-features.md

 ### {% data variables.secret-scanning.partner_alerts_caps %}

-Automatically detect leaked secrets across all public repositories. {% data variables.product.company_short %} informs the relevant service provider that the secret may be compromised.
+Automatically detect leaked secrets across all public repositories, as well as public npm packages. {% data variables.product.company_short %} informs the relevant service provider that the secret may be compromised.
 For details of the supported secrets and service providers, see "[AUTOTITLE](/code-security/secret-scanning/secret-scanning-patterns#supported-secrets)."

 {% endif %}
 ## Available with {% data variables.product.prodname_GH_advanced_security %}